 This a tourist spot, for sure, but it is a gorgeous place to sightsee.
 Built in 1915, the architecture of the Palace of Fine Arts is just magical.
 With a big lake, ducks, and beautiful places to sit, it definitely makes for a great date spot.
 Also the sight of Alfred Hitchock’s movie Vertigo!

-A short ferry ride from the city, Sausalito is a beautiful quaint town to walk around.
+A short ferry ride from the city (or you can bike there from Fisherman’s wharf, and ferry back!), Sausalito is a beautiful quaint town to walk around, and grab lunch at Bar Bocce, a fun pizzeria right on the water!
 Make sure you go on a clear day, because the views of the city from the other side of the bay are awesome!

 Where to eat in San Francisco?
 This is a loaded question we locals deal with every day.
 San Francisco is always named in the top foodie cities in the world, and for good reason.
 The restaurant scene is bustling in this city, and it is all about farm-to-table food with eclectic and flavorful twists.
 With so, so many choices, and new, incredible restaurants opening all the time, how could you possibly choose?!
 I’m here to help.
 My family and friends love giving me that daunting task because, not to be cocky, but I am very, very good at finding the amazing dining experiences that SF has to offer… Here are my faves:

 This is a San Francisco original.
 By far, the go-to seafood restaurant in the city .
 Located in the financial district, this SF staple has been around for… brace yourself… 160 years!
 They don’t take reservations so expect a wait, but it is SO worth it.
 Every fresh fish you can imagine, with San Francisco Sourdough bread and an awesomely traditional SF-vibe.
-You just gotta go here!
 240 California Street. tadichgrill.com

 Hands down my favorite restaurant in SF right now.
 Hard to get a reservation, but it really doesn’t get any better than their gourmet mediterranean food.
 Order the perfectly rotisseried lamb skewers, the melt-in-your-mouth spanikopita and a bottle of greek white wine and you will think you’ve up and gone to Santorini.